 3PL providers have designed their solutions in such a way that as soon as the problem occurs, information is received, and the situation can be quickly assessed.
 From there, the communication platform presses into action which will minimise the impact.

 Not all supply chain disruptions are predictable.
 Some freight forwarding or supply chain disruptions are caused by natural disasters, war, terrorism, theft, damage or from data breaches.

 Businesses that import or export should be prepared with a risk management process to mitigate and minimise the impact of such events.
-Third-party logistics (3PL) providers can take a critical look at your business, identify and evaluate areas with risk exposure and then prioritise potential risks by the likelihood.
+3PL providers can take a critical look at your business, identify and evaluate areas with risk exposure and then prioritise potential risks by the likelihood.
 With supply chain planning, they can then estimate the financial impact of each event.
-3PLs can assist you in developing mitigation contingency plans across the supply chain.
+3PLs in Brisbane and Sydney can assist you in developing mitigation contingency plans across the supply chain.

 Supplier management through education and robust processes